 Google uses a similar approach for leap seconds, 'smearing' an extra second over a 24 hour period, instead of bamboozling software with a 61 second minute.

 Even if you could start a timer on multiple machines at a known instant in time and stop them at another instant, they would likely measure a subtly different elapsed time.
 The longer the interval, the more apparent manufacturing tolerances will be.
-As an example, Adafruit advises this PCF8523 based RTC "may lose or gain a second or two per day".
+Adafruit advises this PCF8523 based RTC "may lose or gain a second or two per day".

 Clocks are never in sync